Key Manager Responsibilities: Debrief on Team Retrospective Results

 To learn more about the questions that are asked and what the score represents in terms of maturity, click on the competency in the table to view the details.
 If the Growth Portal is enabled for your organization, you can click on the Growth Portal button on the Competency Profile to access more information and resources about each competency.

-During the survey, team members are asked to list the team’s top strengths, growth opportunities and any significant impediments.
+During the assessment, team members are asked to list the team’s top strengths, growth opportunities and any significant impediments.
 Typically, these comments are part of the internal team discussion that happens during the retrospective, but the team may choose to share them with managers as part of the debrief.
-(Note that any comments in red come from stakeholders.)
+(Note that any comments in orange come from stakeholders.)

 Review Organizational Growth Items

 During the retrospective, the team identifies the issues they want to focus on for the upcoming quarter.
 It is recommended that the team prioritize 1-3 items in the areas that they believe will have the greatest impact on their health and performance.
-This is the team’s Growth Plan.
+This is the team’s Continuous Improvement (Growth) Plan.

 There may be some impediments that you can own and resolve immediately to support the teams.
-You will also be forming (or may already be a part of) a Growth Leadership Team with other leaders who support a group of teams, such as a program, line of business or Agile Release Train.
-As part of this team, you will work together to address the common and highest priority issues across the teams and escalate any issues that you can’t resolve to the Enterprise Growth Team.
-Learn about Creating and Managing Multi-Team Growth Plans.
+You will also be forming (or may already be a part of) a Continuous Improvement Leadership Team with other leaders who support a group of teams, such as a program, line of business, or Agile Release Train.
+As part of this team, you will work together to address the common and highest-priority issues across the teams and escalate any issues that you can’t resolve to the Enterprise Growth Team.
+Learn about Creating and Managing Continuous Improvement Plans.